Table of Contents

 Source: Robert Koch Institute

-Latency between infection and the onset of the symptoms amounts to roughly 3 weeks (see above: grub hatching); thus, one should ask for possibly previous expositions within this period of time in medical history (e.g. vacation).
-The attack of several persons within a family or a social facility (e.g. kindergarten, hospital wards) is especially suspicious.
+The latency between infection and the onset of the symptoms amounts to roughly 3 weeks (see above: grub hatching).
+Thus, one should ask for possibly previous exposures within this period while obtaining medical history (e.g., vacation).
+The attack of several persons within a family or a social facility (e.g., kindergarten, hospital wards) is especially suspicious.

-For detection of scabies, dermatoscopy (detection of the mite ducts) and microscopy are appropriate measures.
-Skin samples for microscopic examination are gained via tape pull-off or abrasion.
+For the detection of scabies, dermatoscopy (detection of the mite ducts) and microscopy are appropriate measures.
+Skin samples for microscopic examination are obtained via tape pull-off or abrasion.

 Especially in older patients with nocturnal pruritus, delusional parasitosis should be excluded.
-Also in the context of organic psychoses (e.g. at alcohol deprivation delirium or exsiccosis), this chronic tactile hallucinosis often occurs, whereas the patient is convinced that animals or insects live under his skin.
+Also, in the context of organic psychoses (e.g., alcohol deprivation delirium or exsiccosis), chronic tactile hallucinosis often occurs where the patient is convinced that animals or insects live under his skin.

-The three main pillars of successful therapy of scabies are hygienic measures, medicamentous therapy, and, most of all, the compliance of the affected person.
-The first-resort agent is the antiscabietic agent permethrin.
-As a crème, it is applied to the whole integument including fingernails and the tip of the toes.
-Further options are e.g. benzylbenzoate, ivermectin and allethrin.
-In order to avoid an auto-re-infection, clothes, bedding and towels have to be changed and washed daily during therapy.
+The 3 main pillars of successful treatment of scabies are hygienic measures, medicamentous therapy, and, most of all, the compliance of the affected person.
+The first-line treatment is the antiscabietic agent permethrin.
+The permethrin cream is applied to the whole integument, including fingernails and the tips of the toes.
+Further treatment options are benzyl benzoate, ivermectin, and allethrin.
+To avoid auto-reinfection, clothes, bedding, and towels have to be changed and washed daily during therapy.

 Important Final Fact about Scabies